 Golf courses, provided that they are following "Best Management Practices (BMPs) for Golf Courses" as provided by the Florida Department of Environmental Protection (FDEP).

 All commercial and institutional applicators shall successfully complete the six-hour training program in the "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" offered by the University of Florida Extension Service.
 This program can be taken at Terry Park from the Lee County Extension Service or online.
 This shall be repeated a minimum of every five years.

-Applicators shall provide proof of successful completion of the program to the Licensing Division of the City's Department of Community Development.
-They will then be issued vehicle decals which shall be affixed and maintained to the rear bumpers of vehicles and trailers.
+Applicators shall provide proof of successful program completion to the City's Licensing / Business Tax Division.
+They will then be issued vehicle decals, which shall be affixed and maintained to the rear bumpers of vehicles and trailers.

 Fertilizer is Permitted from October 1 - May 31 with the Following Restrictions: